superhero-com/superhero/docs/tutorials/hackathon/02-setup.md

 ## Switch to testnet and fund
 - In settings, select æternity testnet
-- Use the testnet faucet to fund your account (see the References page)
+- Use the testnet faucet to fund your account: [æternity Testnet Faucet](https://faucet.aepps.com/)

 ## Project directories
 - `contracts/` — Sophia source files (`.aes`)